hagen-p/SplunkLambdaAPM/README.md

 A terraform module to install the basic lambda's in AWS

 The workshop documentation guiding you with adding Tracing to each of the modules

+Requirements:

+- Maven installed locally to run the Java springboot application
+- AWS Account and AIM Permission to run/build Lambda's
+- Base knowledge of Java, Python and/or Node-Js to follow guided development